 It effectively removes any clickbait while still showing a high-quality thumbnail so you know what the video contains and not what the video creator wants you to think.
 It works everywhere on YouTube including the homepage, trending page, and subscription page.
 This is a simple yet effective extension that will save you from yourself.

 If you watch a ton of media on Google Chrome, this is a must-have Chrome extension for you.
 Volume Master is a powerful extension that lets you control the volume of the current tab with a simple slider and lets you boost the volume by 600%.
 If multiple tabs are playing audio, you can use it to quickly jump between those tabs and mute the ones you don’t want to listen to.
 This is the perfect extension for managing volume on Chrome.

 Install: Volume Master

 Not every extension has to be useful, some can be there just for fun, and Custom Cursor for Chrome is one such extension.
 As the name suggests, it lets you customize the cursor on Chrome.
 From Thanos’s Infinity Gauntlet to lightsabers to Minecraft-themed cursors, there are hundreds of options to choose from.
 If you don’t like any of them, you can upload custom photos and create a cursor design that you like.

 Install: Custom Cursor for Chrome

-That ends our list of the 45 best Chrome extensions which you can use in the year 2020 to become more productive.
+That ends our list of the 52 best Chrome extensions which you can use in the year 2023 to become more productive.
 I have personally installed and tested every extension that I mentioned on the list so that you are sure that they work as advertised.
 So use them and let us know which are your favorite Chrome extensions by writing in the comments below.
-Also, share with us your favorite Chrome extensions so we can check it out.
+Also, share with us your favorite Chrome extensions so we can check them out.